OP-TED/ESPD-EDM/codelists/README.md

 # ESPD Code Lists
-This folder contains the different code lists used in ESPD in Genericode format and the criterion struture definition.
+This folder contains the different code lists used in ESPD in Genericode format and the criterion structure definition.